Neighbors upset with New York City bookstore for giving out Narcan kits

 FLASHBACK: Officials say Narcan is now stocked in NYC public high schools, but some principals say they haven't received it yet

-Raquel Espasande, owner of Bluestockings Cooperative Bookstore, said she and other workers have saved others several times.
+Raquel Espasande, owner-worker of Bluestockings Cooperative Bookstore, said they and other owner-workers have saved others several times.

 "We keep us safe and we protect each other," Espasande said.